hackiku/pipewriter-app/src/lib/pages/legal/content/privacy-policy.md

 ## Who We Are

 Pipewriter is built by writers, for writers.
-We're a small team (okay, mostly just me - Ivan) who believes that copywriters, UX writers, and content strategists deserve product development tools as sophisticated as those used by designers and developers.
+"We" a small team of one (it's a-me, Ivan) who believes that copywriters, UX writers, and content strategists deserve product development tools as sophisticated as those used by designers and developers.
 After all, great products start with great words.
+Even movie films have screenplays, after all.

 **Company Details:** Pipewriter OÜ, registered at Sepapaja 6, Tallinn 15551, Estonia, reg. no. 14904870.
 We're incorporated in Estonia but serve writers worldwide who want to create better documents in Google Docs.